Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 installations on LUMI.

 !!! warning "The default Python is the OS Python"
-    When you log into LUMI, running `python` without loading a module or using a container will result in using the operating system Python installation.
+    When you log into LUMI, running `python3` without loading a module or using a container will result in using the operating system Python installation.
     This is a Python installation without any Scientific Python packages - which is likely not what you want.